 Our Conservation Goal for Rock Run.
 The Arc of Appalachia’s goal is to complete the conservation protection of the entire drainage of Rock Run.
 To protect an entire watershed anywhere in Ohio is in most cases simply not feasible, but the relatively small size of Rock Run’s drainage and its location in the heart of Shawnee State Forest makes it a leading candidate for success.
-Since 2003, the Arc has been buying private property in the watershed of Rock Run, picking up parcels that were never acquired by the State Forest.
-We want to make Rock Run one of the best protected watershed in all of Ohio, all that is left to do is raise the required matching funds from supportive people.
+Since 2004, the Arc has acquired ten private properties in the watershed that were never part of the State Forest.
+Our goal is to make Rock Run one of the best protected watershed in all of Ohio is now 98% accomplished!

 Our Partners.
-The Arc has many partners working toward the goal of protecting Rock Run, including the Ohio Environmental Council (OEC).
-OEC is currently campaigning to ask the Ohio Division of Forestry (DOF) to cancel pending logging sales within the Rock Run Watershed.
-Learn more about their campaign by clicking here.
+The Arc has many partners working toward the goal of protecting Rock Run, including the Ohio Division of Forestry, the Ohio Environmental Council (OEC) and Save our Shawnee Forest.
+OEC is currently working with the Ohio Division of Forestry (DOF) with a visionary request to put all of the watershed in a special forestry designation under which all timber harvests will cease.
+If successful, Rock Run wilderness ambience and a significant forest tract of mature old-aged forest will be protected, forever.
+Learn more about their efforts by clicking here.